- Ballooning & Flying

 - Near all public beaches

-Please note: A fishing license is required for anyone over the age of 18 in the Ontario.
+Please note: A fishing license is required for anyone over the age of 18 and under 65 in Ontario.

 • Beginning anglers might have more luck with live bait than with lures, since you don't have to master the art of casting to dangle live bait.

-• Keep in mind that minnows generally catch larger fish than worms, but worms usually result in the most bites, even if the fish are smaller.
+• Keep in mind that minnows generally catch larger fish than worms, but during the summer worms usually result in the most bites and are therefore great for kids to catch the plentiful panfish out from the shores of Barrie's waterfront.

 • Though weeds might catch your hook, they provide great hiding spots for fish.
 Drop your bait just to the side of a weed bed to lure fish out.

-• If you see minnows or small fish in the water, try dropping your hook here to catch larger fish that might be feeding nearby.
+• If you see minnows or small fish in the water, try dropping your lure or bait here to catch larger fish that might be feeding nearby.

-• Also remember that each species of fish has an open season depending on your location.
-For information on fishing seasons, and for help in identifying your catch, click here: www.mnr.gov.on.ca
+• Remember that each species of fish has an open season depending on your location.
+For information on fishing seasons, and for help in identifying your catch, click here www.ontario.ca/travel-and-recreation/fishing

 Tips for Fishing in Kempenfelt Bay:

-• Expect to catch perch, bass, pike, walleye, rock bass, sunfish, and the odd pickerel.
+• Expect to catch perch, smallmouth bass, rock bass, sunfish, and the odd walleye.

-• If you get out ice fishing, or venture out early in the season, you can catch whitefish and lake trout.
+• If you get out ice fishing, or venture out early in the season, you can catch whitefish, lake trout and cisco (lake herring).

 • Book your own charter and have someone guide you to the best fishing holes on the lake.